Connor-Grehlinger/bloom-filter-spell-check/README.md

 thus is considered spelled correctly).
 If any the hashes result in an index with a bit set to '0', the word is considered mis-spelled.

-To run, use the included makefile (enter 'make' command in project directory) Usage is: ./spell_check <file_to_check> <dictionary_to_use>
+To run, use the included makefile (enter 'make' command in project directory).

+Usage is: ./spell_check <file_to_check> <dictionary_to_use>